awarnke/crystal-facet-uml/readme.txt

 sudo make install

 Version: see PROJECT_NUMBER in doxygen_build/doxygen_config
-Author: Andreas Warnke
+Author+Copyright: 2016-2017 Andreas Warnke
-Copyright: Apache 2.0 License
+License: Apache 2.0 License
 Note: This program contains code from other projects with different licenses (see license.txt).